Taíno language: Grammar

 However, from what can be gathered, nouns appear to have had noun-class suffixes, as in other Arawakan languages.
 Attested Taíno possessive prefixes are da- 'my', wa- 'our', li- 'his' (sometimes with a different vowel), and to-, tu- 'her'.

 Recorded conjugated verbs include daka ("I am"), waibá ("we go" or "let us go"), warikẽ ("we see"), kãma ("hear", imperative), ahiyakawo ("speak to us") and makabuka ("it is not important").

 Verb-designating affixes were a-, ka-, -a, -ka, -nV in which "V" was an unknown or changeable vowel.
 This suggests that, like many other Arawakan languages, verbal conjugation for a subject resembled the possessive prefixes on nouns.
 The negating prefix was ma- and the attributive prefix was ka-.
 Hence makabuka meant "it is not important".
 The buka element has been compared to the Kalinago suffix -bouca which designates the past tense.
 Hence, makabuka can be interpreted as meaning "it has no past".
 However, the word can also be compared to the Kalinago verb aboúcacha meaning "to scare".
 This verb is shared in various Caribbean Arawakan languages such as Lokono (bokaüya 'to scare, frighten') and Parauhano (apüüta 'to scare').
 In this case makabuka would mean "it does not frighten [me]".

-Masculine gender was indicated by the noun suffix -(e)l.
-There is no known corresponding feminine suffix.
+Modern-day Taíno language variants follow slightly different grammar and word order from each other.